BouyertheDestroyer/BIRD_models/README.md

 # BIRD models

-Insert Models from Roblox Studio to BIRD private servers.
+Insert models from Roblox Studio to BIRD private servers.

 ![image](https://github.com/BouyertheDestroyer/BIRDmod/assets/150331530/cfabff09-1dbc-4f38-ad55-39eafca7d22c)

 Insert a model through the mod manager UI.
 You can also chat "!insert `assetId`".
 For example, "!insert 15304569888" to spawn zombies.

-## Preparing Models
+## Preparing models

 Open [bird-mod-template.rbxl](https://github.com/BouyertheDestroyer/BIRDmod/raw/main/bird-mod-template.rbxl) in Roblox Studio.
-This is a limited copy of the map with some sample Models.
+This is a limited copy of the map with some sample models.

 Find MainModule in the Workspace.
 It contains a bunch of zombies, a flashlight, and a balloon.